 We can predict what we might experience in the future based on our previous and present karmic behavior.
 In the long term, constructive actions bring happy results, while destructive ones bring undesired consequences.

 How a specific karmic action ripens depends on many factors and conditions.
 When we throw a ball up in the air, we can predict that it will fall to the ground.
 If, however, we catch the ball, it doesn’t.
 Likewise, while we can predict from previous actions what will come in the future, it is not absolute, fated, or carved in stone.
 Other tendencies, actions and circumstances influence the ripening of karma.
-If we’re obese and continue to eat huge amounts of unhealthy food, we can predict a high probability of diabetes in the future, but if we go on a severe diet and lose a lot of weight, we might not get sick at all.
+If we’re obese and continue to eat huge amounts of unhealthy food, we can predict a high probability of diabetes in the future, but if we go on a strict diet and lose a lot of weight, we might not get sick at all.

 When we bang our foot, we don’t need to believe in karma or cause and effect to experience the pain – it just naturally occurs.
 If we change our habits and build up beneficial ones, the outcome will be positive regardless of our beliefs.